soapbox-pub/rebased/README.md

-`pl` is my personal fork of Pleroma that I use on my single-user instance.
+Pleroma by mkljczk is a fork of Pleroma I'm developing for personal use.

 Added features: